 Systems are becoming increasingly powerful.
-A couple of years ago, it was rare to find a quadprocessor server at a price most customers could afford.
+A couple of years ago, quad-processor servers started to enter the mainstream market at enterprise-friendly prices.
 Now, with major processor manufacturers providing multicore functionality, servers have more and more processing power.
-Multicore technology combines multiple processor cores onto a single die-enabling a single physical processor to run multiple threads of execution on separate cores.
-Virtualization and multicore technology work great together: If you're combining multiple workloads onto a single server, you need to have as much processing power as possible.
+Multicore technology combines multiple processor cores onto a single die, enabling a single physical processor to run multiple threads of execution on separate cores.
+Virtualization and multicore technology work great together.
+If you're combining multiple workloads onto a single server, it makes sense to have as much processing power as possible.
 Multicore processors help provide the optimal platform for virtualization.

 Businesses are increasingly likely to need multiple systems for a particular workload.
 Some workloads are incredibly complex, requiring multiple systems but not necessarily using all the power of the hardware.
-By taking advantage of virtualization, system administrators can provide a virtualized solution that better utilizes the host hardware-thus allowing administrators to get more out of their expenditure.
+By taking advantage of virtualization, system administrators can provide a virtualized solution that better utilizes the host hardware, thus allowing administrators to get more out of their expenditure.